 Vocational Orientation with trainer/navigator Binton Danel.
 Photo: Sealend Laiden

 Vocational Training pictured left to right is Fredly Amlej, Idelia Stephen, Lestha Mokka, Carlos Kesai, Jerryann Harkey, Thyin Laibwij.
 Photo: Suemina Bohanny

 Its busy times for WAM as the GEF trainees learn valuable skills in advanced carpentry and carving.
 Their first few weeks in February involved logging large Lukwej trees, and then milling them.
 This beautiful local wood was cut into slabs and some was seasoned in the salt water right outside WAM.
 The trainees of the GEF program started with making their own wood mallets in preparation for their training in carving.
 They also did carpentry work for the WAM office giving it a much needed upgrade.

-large carving of the RMI Governments Logo.
 In the days ahead they will being given small business start-up training enabling them to be self-employed upon graduation.

 Whats happening at WAM these days?

 A new Apprenticeship Project has begin funded by the Global Environment Facility/Small Grants Program.
 This new program at WAM will focus on Advanced Carpentry/Furniture Building Skills and Entrepreneurial Training.

 The program will have a broad and long-reaching impact on the trainees and the community.
 With the skills acquired in carpentry the trainees will be made aware of the use and availability of locally sourced wood products to create such things as furniture, cabinets, caskets, cultural tools etc. This will reduce the need for such items to be imported.
 At the same time the trainees will be made aware of the environmental need of replantation of food trees.
 Training will be provided in such areas as basic business practices and financial planning so that each trainee can be empowered to have the goal of self-employment.